Your HSA and retirement

 Unlike other accounts, an HSA is one of the only savings vehicles that allows you to put money in tax-free, grow your savings tax-free (interest and investment earnings are not taxed), and take the money out income tax-free for qualified medical expenses.
 With a 401k, you’ll always pay taxes when you withdraw funds but, if you use HSA funds for qualified medical expenses — it’s always 100% income tax-free.
 Plus, after turning 65 you can use your HSA funds for non-qualified expenses.
 You’ll pay ordinary income tax on those funds, but the 20% tax penalty no longer applies.

 Maximize your savings by investing

-If you have $1,100 in your HSA account, you may invest a portion of your HSA dollars in Optum Bank mutual funds.
+If you have $1,100 in your HSA account, you may invest a portion of your HSA dollars.
 This is a great way to grow your balance tax-free.
 Investing HSA dollars has many potential tax benefits and can be an additional way to save for long-term health care expenses and financial goals.

 Fill in the gaps of medical costs

 It's important to max out your HSA now, because once you enroll in Medicare, you can no longer contribute to your HSA — but you can still use your HSA funds income tax free to pay for qualified medical expenses.
 You can also use your HSA to pay for Medicare premiums and qualified out-ofpocket expenses including deductibles, copays and coinsurance for: